Teen Depression: Causes, Symptoms and Treatment

 What is Teen Depression?

 Teen depression is not a sign of weakness or a character flaw.
 It is a real and treatable medical condition that requires proper attention and support from parents, caregivers, and mental health professionals.
-Understanding the causes, recognizing the symptoms, and addressing the effects of teen depression are crucial steps in providing the necessary help and intervention.
+Understanding the causes of teen depression, recognizing the symptoms, and addressing the effects of teen depression are crucial steps in providing the necessary help and intervention.

 2. Psychological factors

-Teens who have low self-esteem, a negative self-image, or a tendency toward perfectionism may be more prone to developing depression.
-Additionally, certain personality traits, such as being highly self-critical or having a pessimistic outlook, can contribute to the onset of depression.
+Teens who have low self-esteem, a negative self-image, or a tendency toward perfectionism are more prone to developing depression.
+Certain personality traits, such as being highly self-critical or having a pessimistic outlook, contribute to the onset of depression.

 3. Environmental factors